TransparentHealth/id-coop/README.md

 * Document Signing and Publication interface.
 Consent Receipt Specification: https://kantarainitiative.org/confluence/display/infosharing/Consent+Receipt+Specification
 * Digital wallet public/private keypair for document signing and signature.
 A Mnemonic (list of words) will allow for a private key’s recovery.
 * DNS for publication of public keys and signatures.
-DNS will provide both provenance and a distributed architecture.
-DNS is used of a blockchain.
+DNS will provide both provenance and a distributed architecture (characteristics of a blockchain without a blockchain).